 Signal interoperability

-AICA state signals carrying Cartesian or joint space information can be converted to standard ROS message types using the following components:
+AICA state signals carrying Cartesian or joint space information can be converted into common ROS message types using the following components:

 Component name | Input signal type | Output message type |